Baxi19/Go-Calculator/README.md

 # Go-Calculator
-My first code in GO
+Basic example of calculator in GO :alien: